dotprofile/zero-fuse-xebuild-patches/README.md

 Copy _devgl.ini to: J-Runner-with-Extras\xeBuild\9199

+Instructions for use for 13604:

+Copy all the bin files from     xeBuild/13604bin

+Place in: J-Runner-with-Extras\xeBuild\13604\bin

+Copy _devgl.ini to: J-Runner-with-Extras\xeBuild\13604

 As long as you have a copy of SB_priv.bin in xeBuild\common, the devgl/zero fuse options will be active in J-Runner and will allow you to build an image.